-The royalty payable in respect of natural gas produced on Crown lands in British Columbia can be up to 27% of the value of the natural gas and is determined by a sliding scale formula based on whether the gas is classified as conservation or non-conservation gas, the select price, and the reference price of the plant, which is the greater of the average net price obtained by the producer and a prescribed minimum price.
-For non-conservation gas (not produced in association with oil), the royalty rate depends on the date of acquisition of the oil and natural gas tenure rights and the spud date of the well and may also be impacted by the select price, a parameter used in the royalty rate formula to account for inflation.
+Conservation gas (conserved or marketed gas produced in association with an oil well) is subject to a lower royalty rate than non-conservation gas.
+For non-conservation gas, the royalty rate depends on the date of acquisition of the natural gas tenure rights and the spud date of the well.
+The rate may also be impacted by the select price of the non-conservation gas, a parameter used in the royalty rate formula to account for inflation.
 Royalty rates are fixed for certain classes of non-conservation gas when the reference price is below the select price.
-Conservation gas is subject to a lower royalty rate than non-conservation gas.
-Royalties on natural gas liquids are levied at a flat rate of 20% of the sales volume.

 Producers of oil and natural gas from freehold lands in British Columbia are required to pay monthly freehold production taxes.
 For oil, the level of the freehold production tax is based on the volume of monthly production.
-It is either a flat rate or, above a certain production level, a rate determined using a sliding scale formula based on the level of production.
-For natural gas, the freehold production tax is either a flat rate or, at certain production levels, a rate determined using a sliding scale formula based on the reference price similar to that applied to natural gas production on Crown land, and depends on whether the natural gas is conservation gas or non-conservation gas.
+It is either a flat rate or, beyond a certain production level, determined using a sliding scale formula based on the level of production.
+For natural gas, the freehold production tax determined through a calculation using the reference price.
+The tax also depends on whether the natural gas is conservation gas or non-conservation gas.
 The production tax rate for freehold natural gas liquids is a flat rate of 12.25%.

 The Government of British Columbia maintains a number of targeted royalty programs for key resource areas intended to increase the competitiveness of British Columbia's low productivity natural gas wells.
 These include both royalty credit and royalty reduction programs.
-The Government of British Columbia also maintains an Infrastructure Royalty Credit Program that provides royalty credits for up to 50% of the cost of certain approved road construction or pipeline infrastructure projects intended to facilitate increased oil and gas exploration and production in under-developed areas and to extend the drilling season.